UPS launches drone business, seeks to certify multiple pilots

 Nevertheless, Govan said, every new step forward “helps to move us from one-off deliveries of toothbrushes, coffee and pizza.”

 Amazon, known for its splashy drone delivery tests, said in June it is building fully electric drones.
-Amazon has “numerous experimental certifications” to test and evaluate its systems.
+Amazon did not immediately respond to a request for comment for this story.